Samurai336/midnightBusExplorer/README.md

 `$ npm install midnight-bus-explorer -g`

+note: We recomend nvm for managing and instillation of node.

 ## Install local dev

 In the project root directory run the following to install globally